 Michael Stone, an author that specializes in customer service, is a man who is unable to interact deeply with other people.
 His low sensitivity to excitement, and his lack of interest made him a man with a repetitive life on his own perspective.
 But, when he went on a business trip, he met a stranger - an extraordinary stranger, which slowly became a cure for his negative view on life that possibly will change his mundane life.Written by

 Michael stays at the Fregoli hotel.
 The Fregoli delusion, or the delusion of doubles, is a rare disorder in which a person holds a delusional belief that different people are in fact a single person who changes appearance or is in disguise.
 The syndrome may be related to a brain lesion and is often of a paranoid nature, with the delusional person believing themselves persecuted by the person they believe is in disguise.
+The condition is named after the Italian actor Leopoldo Fregoli, who was renowned for his ability to make quick changes of appearance during his stage act.
 See more »

 Was this review helpful to you?

 | Report this